 Students who want to earn first aid certifications often have a difficult time finding a convenient training venue and schedule.
-Australia Wide First Aid aims to make learning first aid easier for everyone, that’s why our company has made training courses available in 21 locations across Australia.
-Our courses are available for booking 7 days a week, and we have fast-tracked courses that only take up 1 to 2 days.
+Australia Wide First Aid aims to make learning first aid easier for everyone, that’s why our company has made training courses available in 20 locations across Australia.
+Our courses are available for booking 7 days a week, and we have fast-tracked courses that only take up 1 day.
 In addition, we can arrange for our qualified and highly experienced trainers and assessors to come to your home or workplace for face-to-face trainings and assessments.

 Is Learning First Aid a Necessity?

 A lot of injuries and illnesses take place at home and in the workplace where many people spend most of their time.
 Learning first aid allows you to immediately respond to emergency situations once they do take place.
 Also, proper first aid training gives you the confidence to step in and help people who are in need of medical assistance.

 Aside from enabling you to help in emergency situations, first aid knowledge can be useful in identifying hazards in your home, office, or facility.
 This allows you to take steps to minimise risks and develop emergency response plans that are especially suited to your home or place of work.
 Basic first aid training can also help you in choosing advanced first aid courses that will be of most use to you.